GluuFederation/docs-ce-prod/3.1.3/source/installation-guide/cluster.md

 ```

-- Modify the `hostname` to your NGINX/Load-balancer's FQDN.
+- Modify the `hostname` to your NGINX/Load-balancer's FQDN

 ```
 import os.path